gregdionne/tasm6801/examples/authors/dionne/optester/readme.txt

 the condition code register, as well as the current argument to the opcode.

-All opcodes involving single-byte data are tested exhaustively against all possible inputs of register data, argument data, and condition codes.

-Opcodes involving double-byte data are tested exhaustively with condition codes and the following (non-exhaustive) bit patterns for source and data:
+All opcodes involving single-byte and double-byte data are tested exhaustively with condition codes and the following (non-exhaustive) bit patterns for source and data:

     0000  4000  8000  C000
     0001  4001  8001  C001
     3FFE  7FFE  BFFE  FFFE
     3FFF  7FFF  BFFF  FFFF